webrecorder/browsertrix/docs/user-guide/review.md

 ## Finish Review

 Once a satisfactory amount of pages have been reviewed, press the _Finish Review_ button to give the archived item an overall quality score ranging from "Excellent!" to "Bad".
-Update the description with any additional notes or considerations.
+You can add any additional notes or considerations in the archived item description, which can be edited during this step.